tomek-ch/tomek-ch.github.io/src/pages/blog/jsx-vs-templates.md

 Again, I think the answer comes down to a feeling of organization that templates provide.
 We have a very specific way to do everything from conditional rendering to slots, which can make the code easier to read for many developers.

 Ultimately, both approaches are just as viable.
 I think there's no right or wrong choice.
-It's a matter of personal preference.
+It's a matter of personal preference and I think you can tell what _my_ preference is.